Athenkosi007/TaskSchedulerPriorityQueue/README.md

 # TaskSchedulerPriorityQueue

-A simple C# console app demonstrating a custom **Priority Queue** for task scheduling.
+Demonstrating a custom **Priority Queue** for task scheduling.
 Tasks with higher priority are processed first.

 ## Features